 Application fees are in line with current fees for the Skilled Independent Subclass 189 visa.
-However, only 20% of the application fee needs to be paid at lodgement.
+However, only a portion of the application fee needs to be paid at lodgement.
 The balance of fees would only be payable once you have met all other criteria and are likely to be granted the visa.

 Unlike other permanent skilled visa types, there is no English Language Charge for applicants with less than Functional English.